 This short video provides an overview of contextual safeguarding and what it means in practice for different social contexts:

 This short video provides a brief introduction to the principles of Contextual Safeguarding:

 Dr. Carlene Firmin speaks on safeguarding teenagers from sexual exploitation and violence outside the home, and the importance of taking a contextual approach, in this video.

-Resource Documents – with thanks to the Contextual Safeguarding Network
+Resource Documents – with particular thanks to the Contextual Safeguarding Network